jzumsteg/zumstegs-blog/_posts/2021-09-14-alsace-trip---mulhouse.md

-Another museum that's not for everybody, but another museum we really enjoyed.&nbsp;
+Another museum that's not for everybody, but another museum we really enjoyed.
 <h2 style="font-family: verdana;">Musée de l'Impression sur Étoffes (The Museum of Printed Textiles)</h2>
 Yes, indeed, there is a museum of printed textiles in Mulhouse and we went to it.
 And enjoyed this one, too.